cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 From custom properties...

 However this can be resolved using CSS colour functions, like hsl() - explaining more and other functions.
-These CSS functions require an extra variable not nesacary with Sass but avoid having to find values for colours and allow for easy iterations and consistency between colour changes.
+These CSS functions require an extra variable not necessary with Sass but avoid having to find values for colours and allow for easy iterations and consistency between colour changes.

 https://drafts.csswg.org/css-color/.